dimdim1177/tezos-pool-games/README.md

 ## Contracts for periodic reward draws on deposit pools in farms

+Full code and documentation of contracts for periodic reward draws on deposit from pools in farms Crunchy or Qupipuswap.
 Project developed on Debian 11, not tested in other OS.

 ## Getting start